 From sweet treats, to healthy greens, and complete meals: Yummy gift ideas #Shopping#candy#Christmas#gift guides#gifts#holidays December 13 | Megan Finley Horowitz meggyfin Got some people on your holiday list that are hard to please?
 Sheesh, they must be if you haven't found something for them on my past gift guides.
 That's okay!
 Because sometimes the best way to someone's heart is through their tastebuds.
 That's why I've rounded up some of my favorite edible holiday gift ideas.
 From sweet treats, to healthy greens, and complete meals… these yummy options are sure to please!
 Let's get shopping… Candy!
 Yummy sweets, gum, and mints — sugar is the shit.
 And you can find or decorate candy tins to match anyone's personalities.
 For example: These could be as addictive as the game: Candy Crush Candy Combo This Hello Kitty Candy Pack is full of adorable treats.
 For the gamers who have everthing: Super Mario Brothers Power Up Candy Pack Go retro with decade themed candy gift sets: 1940s, 1950s, 1960s, 1970s, 1980s.
 Chocolate!
 The great thing about chocolate (you know, besides the yumminess factor) is that you can easily make your chocolates to match your friends' personalities — for example these Lego chocolate favors, or Dungeons and Dragons chocolate dice, or check out any of these chocolate molds.
 Of course, if you're like me and you have zero DIY capabilities, you can buy awesome chocolates on the easy, like this chocolate Zombie Santa.
 It seems the only thing people love more than chocolate is bacon.
 I could go on for days about all the bacon-related gifts out there: Related Post Last-minute gift ideas that don't suck Hopefully I've done a good job in finding awesome gifts for most everyone on your list, but just in case I have failed you, or,...
 Read more Vosges Haut Chocolat, Mo's Bacon Bar Bacon Candy Canes Bacon Popcorn J&D's Bacon Salt Original Bacon Flavored Hot Sauce Skillet Bacon Spread But I'll just make it easy on you and send you over to Think Geek for their Bacon Gift Pack, for easy shopping.
 Much like bacon, you cannot deny the popularity of Sriracha Hot Chili Sauce.
 Put together a spicy gift set with The Sriracha Cookbook and a big 'ol bottle of Sriracha sauce.
 Or maybe make everyone your list Sriracha hot and spicy salt, or purchase some if you'd rather.
 If there are any home-brewers out there, utilize your skills for custom holiday beers!
 Take inspiration from our home brewing archives.
 Or perhaps you know someone who wants to get in on the home brew action.
 You could gift them their first kit, like this Brooklyn Brew Beer Making Kit, or any of these babies.
 I've recommended them before, and I'll recommend them again… Any of the Le Creuset gift sets are some of my favorite gifts to give, whether they're into… Jam for their breakfast Honey for their tea BBQ sauce Crazy about olives Or (my fav) salt for their EVERYTHING.
 They're going to love having these dedicated Le Cruset pots to use.
 I used to have a family member that gifted us those enormous popcorn tins every Christmas.
 The problem was that only one or two sections got eaten — our house were big fans of the buttered and cheesey flavors.
 So instead of pre-popped pop corn, give this awesome Sur La Table Popcorn Gift Set.
 Gift them an entire herb garden with this Reclaimed Barnwood Planter Box Mini Herb Garden Kit.
 They can grow their own cooking herbs — basil, dill, thyme, parsley, oregano, cilantro — from seeds!
 If you wanna go bigger with your garden gift, check out this chalkboard wall garden from Williams Sonoma!
 Got tea lovers on your list?
 I've recently become obsessed with flowering tea balls since I saw something about them in Sky Mall (no joke).
 Finally, this is the bestest gift you can give a food-lover on Christmas: a complete Christmas morning pancake breakfast with the Vintage Sweater Party Breakfast for Two Set with chocolate chip pancake mix, hot cocoa mix, two decorative mugs, mixing bowl, and wooden spoon.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she’s eating like the fate of the world depends on it.
+Fix Typo Megan Finley Horowitz When Megan’s not writing, traveling, and sleeping, she’s eating like the fate of the world depends on it.
 (You’re welcome, world!)
 You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS What happens when you're an unwilling job reference?
 NEXT Blue Buddha Boutique, Chicago's brick-and-mortar chainmaille store Show/Hide comments [ 5 ] Look out!
 The Williams Sonoma chalkboard wall garden has abysmal reviews – better steer clear.
 Reply Oh bummer, my best friends' registered for one.
 Yikes.
 Reply If you want Sriracha, buy it up now- the factory has to close down production for awhile because they're frying all the neighbors' lungs, or some such: http://www.forbes.com/sites/rosatrieu/2013/12/12/sriracha-ordered-to-halt-production-for-30-days/ 2 agree Reply I came close to buying my father the beer brewing kit for Christmas, but went with a Feta/Greek Yogurt/Cream cheese making kit instead!
 Reply My gf's dad doesn't like beer, but he does like root beer!
 I got him a Brew Your Own Root Beer kit.
 There's a whole bunch of different ones online, but I bought it at Marbles, this really awesome store that sells all sorts of fun, nerdy gifts.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.